All students must meet the Requirements for the Doctor of Philosophy Degree

 - A minimum of 75 graduate credits including a minimum of 20 in dissertation research.
 An overall grade point average in graduate courses of 3.25 or better

-- Completion of at least one 3-credit course in each of the following 5 categories:
+- Completion of at least 1 3-credit course in each of the following 5 categories:

 - Solid state theory